Flutter-Bounty-Hunters/swift_ui/CONTRIBUTING.md

 ### Test Something
 Implementations are expected to include tests, but it's easy to miss things along the way.
 If a user-visible feature is un-tested, then it would be helpful to add appropriate tests to lock down that feature.

+### Document Something
+If anything contributions make it into this package without useful documentation, consider adding or improving that documentation.

 ### Post to Social Media
-If you think that some of the widgets in this toolkit are neat, or you buid something interesting with these widgets, post a screenshot or video to social media to spread the word.
+If you think that some of the widgets in this toolkit are neat, or you build something interesting with these widgets, post a screenshot or video to social media to spread the word.

 ### Publish Videos
 Consider publishing videos to YouTube, Rumble, or Twitter, demonstrating your contributions to, or use of the `swift_ui` package.